 I did my first Mum2Mum Market last Saturday.
 I really enjoyed it and made a nice little profit too.

-A Mum2Mum Market is essentially a nearly new sale where you can sell and buy children’s clothes, baby equipment, toys and books etc. The name’s a little discriminatory as there’s nothing to stop dads buying or selling!
+A Mum2Mum Market is essentially a nearly new sale where you can sell and buy children’s clothes, baby equipment, toys and books etc. Of course dads can buy and sell too!

 My Mum2Mum Market in Surrey